ChloeCarayon/Hadoop-Environment/TP3 _  MAP REDUCE.md

 (48.8215800145,	1
 (48.8220238534,	1
 (48.8224956954,	1
 ```

-Our mission is to create several Map Reduce program as the wordcount.
+Our mission is to create several MapReduce programs as the wordcount example.
 By looking at the intial project:
 ![](https://i.imgur.com/WJiAFuh.png)
-We understand, we have jobs which will use mappers and reducers.
+We understand that we have jobs that use mappers and reducers.
-In order to create new jobs, we will have to create new mappers and reducers, use them in the corresponding job and  will have to modify the AppDriver to run them.
+In order to create new jobs, we will have to create new mappers and reducers, use them in the corresponding job and include the jobs in the AppDriver to be able to run them.

 ## 1.8.1 Districts containing trees (very easy)

-We are going to create *ListDistrics* which will show the list of the district from our input trees.
+We created *ListDistrics* which displays the list of districts containing trees in the input file.
-It will implement a new mapper and a new reducer.
+It uses a new mapper and a new reducer.
-In our source code, you can see how we implement our mapper and reducer.
+In our source code, you can see how we implemented our mapper and reducer.
-By looking on the csv file, the district are on the second column.
+By looking at the csv file, we see that the districts are in the second column.
-For the mapper named *ListDistrictsMapper*,for each line, we will only return one information: the district as inputs for the reducer.
+For each line, the mapper named *ListDistrictsMapper* only returns one information: the district as input key for the reducer (and the arbitrary value 1).

-For the reducer and combiner called *ListReducer*, we will just do the combination of our input from the mapper.
+For the reducer and combiner called *ListReducer*, we just combine the keys from the mapper.

-In *ListDistrics* , we will specify that we used *ListDistrictsMapper* as mapper and *ListReducer* as combiner and reducer.
+In *ListDistrics*, we specify that we use *ListDistrictsMapper* as mapper and *ListReducer* as combiner and reducer.

-Finally, we will have to call our *ListDistrics*  in the AppDriver in order to be able to run it.
+Finally, we have to call our *ListDistrics* in the AppDriver in order to be able to run it.

-Now let's take a look on our output.
+Now let's take a look at the output.
 First, we copy the jar:
 ```
 $ scp hadoop-examples-mapreduce-1.0-SNAPSHOT-jar-with-dependencies.jar ccarayon@hadoop-edge01.efrei.online:/home/ccarayon/
 Welcome to EFREI Hadoop Cluster

 Password:
 hadoop-examples-mapreduce-1.0-SNAPSHOT-jar-wi 100%   51MB 931.6KB/s   00:56
 ```

-We can see the several MapReduce operations available:
+We can see the several MapReduce programs available:
 ```
 --sh-4.2$ yarn jar  hadoop-examples-mapreduce-1.0-SNAPSHOT-jar-with-dependencies.jar
 An example program must be given as the first argument.